-C. Annual Policy review: The Investment Policy will be reviewed at least annually within 120 days of the end of the fiscal year and, as necessary, amended and re-adopted, to ensure its consistency with the overall objectives of preservation of principal, liquidity, and return, and its relevance to current law and financial and economic trends.
+C. Annual Policy review: The Investment Policy will be reviewed at least annually and, as necessary, adopted, to ensure its consistency with the overall objectives of preservation of principal, liquidity, and return, and its relevance to current law and financial and economic trends.